%%{init: { 'logLevel': 'debug' } }%%

 return padded_img, patches

-= demonstrate_reflect_padding(irregular_img, patch_size) reflect_img, reflect_patches
+reflect_img, reflect_patches = demonstrate_reflect_padding(irregular_img, patch_size)

 Reflect Padding Results: